John Warnock: Career

+Dr. Warnock receives National Medal of Technology and Innovation from President Barack Obama in 2009.

 Warnock is known as the creative driving force behind Adobe System's initial software products: PostScript, Adobe Illustrator, and the PDF, and he continued to be involved in new product development throughout his career.
 "The thing I really enjoy is the invention process.
 I enjoy figuring out how to do things other people don't know how to do."

 Warnock's earliest publication and subject of his master's thesis was his 1964 proof of a theorem solving the Jacobson radical for row-finite matrices, which was originally posed by the American mathematician Nathan Jacobson in 1956.

-In his 1969 doctoral thesis, Warnock invented the Warnock algorithm for hidden surface determination in computer graphics.
+In his 1969 doctoral thesis, Warnock invented the Warnock algorithm for hidden-surface determination in computer graphics.
 It works by recursive subdivision of a scene until areas are obtained that are trivial to compute.
 It solves the problem of rendering a complicated image by avoiding the problem.
 If the scene is simple enough to compute then it is rendered; otherwise it is divided into smaller parts and the process is repeated.
 Warnock noted that for this work he received "the dubious distinction of having written the shortest doctoral thesis in University of Utah history".
-The Warnock algorithm solving the hidden surface problem enabled computers to render solid objects at a time when most computer renderings were only line drawings and was featured on the cover of Scientific American in 1970 with accompanying article by Ivan Sutherland.
+The Warnock algorithm solving the hidden-surface problem enabled computers to render solid objects at a time when most computer renderings were only line drawings and was featured on the cover of Scientific American in 1970 with accompanying article by Ivan Sutherland.

 In 1976, while Warnock worked at Evans & Sutherland, a Salt Lake City–based computer graphics company, the concepts of the PostScript language were seeded.
 Prior to co-founding Adobe with Geschke, Warnock worked with Geschke at Xerox's Palo Alto Research Center (Xerox PARC), where he had started in 1978.
 Unable to convince Xerox management of the approach to commercialize the InterPress graphics language for controlling printing on any computer and printer, he and Geschke left Xerox to start Adobe in 1982, naming it after Adobe Creek, which ran behind both their homes.
 They initially hired two computer scientists (Bill Paxton and Doug Brotz) and two electronics designers (Tom Boynton and Dan Putnam) from PARC.
 At their new company, they developed from scratch a similar technology, PostScript, and brought it to market for Apple's LaserWriter in 1985.
 Apple co-founder Steve Jobs said: "When that first page came out of the LaserWriter, I was blown away...No one had seen anything like this before.
 I held this page up in my hand and said, ‘Who will not want that?’
 I knew then, as did John, that this was going to have a profound impact."
 Adobe's PostScript technology made it possible to print high-resolution text and images from a computer, revolutionizing media and making desktop publishing feasible.